coderamen666/srd-v3.5-md/basic-rules-and-legal/special-abilities-and-conditions.md

 -   No attack roll is necessary.
 The breath simply fills its stated area.
--   Any character caught in the area must make the appropriate saving throw or suffer the breath weapon's full effect.
+-   Any character caught in the area must make the appropriate saving throw or suffer the breath weapon’s full effect.
 In many cases, a character who succeeds on his saving throw still takes half damage or some other reduced effect.
 -   Breath weapons are supernatural abilities except where noted.